splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-usage-report.rst

      - :strong:`Description`

    * - Detectors
-     - Number of unique detectors running during the interval for the metric.
+     - Number of unique detectors running during the interval for the metrics.
+Detectors created before the interval are also counted.

    * - Charts
-     - Number of unique views of charts during the interval for the metric.
-For example, if a metric appears in 3 different charts and you view each chart 2 times, the number of unique views is 6.
+     - Number of unique charts containing the metric that are viewed in dashboards during the interval.
+If the same chart is viewed multiple times, it is counted only once towards the total charts count.

 MTS creation statistics